exp111/OutwardStuff/Randomizer/thunderstore/README.md

 You can enable/disable most stuff in the config.
 Some changes won't be made directly but rather on a area reload/merchant refresh/respawn.

 Known issues:
-- Enemies sometimes still have their original weapon in their inventory (even though I overwrite that)
-- Enemies sometimes spawn with their original weapon/armor after being loaded from a save (feel like I can't do much.
-Outward's save system is weird)
+- Enemies sometimes spawn with their original weapon/armor (or no weapon equipped) after being loaded from a save

 If you have any other issue, please open an issue on GitHub (linked above)

 Changelog:
+1.1.4:
+- Fix enemies having their original equipment in their inventory

 1.1.3:
 - Remove some items from the blacklist
 - Optionally allow equipment with no icon to be generated (only 3 currently)